 make pkg-freeze-setup generate setup.py files from pyproject.toml with all dependencies frozen in setup.py.

 make pkg-publish-wheel increments version, builds wheels, lints, and publishes build to testpypi via twine.

 The underlying script that provides additional poetry/packaging automation specific to custodian is in tools/dev/poetrypkg.py

 poetry will call out to pip as a subprocess per package to control the exact versions installed, as pip does not have a public api.

-To maintain within repo dependencies between packages, we specify all within intra repo dependencies as dev dependencies with relative directory source paths.
-When we generate setup.py files we do so sans any dev deps, which we resolve in generation to the latest version, frozen or semver compatible per source dir dev dep.
+To maintain dependencies between packages within our repository, we specify all intra repo dependencies as dev dependencies with relative directory source paths.
+When when we generate setup.py files we do so sans any dev dependencies, which we resolve during generation to the latest version, frozen or semver compatible, per source directory development dependency.

-One interesting consequence of source directory dependencies in poetry is that break any attempts to distribute/publish a package even if they are dev deps. ie. per the pyproject.toml spec is that via the build-system PEP, poetry will be invoked during install.
-The invocation/installation of poetry as a build sys is transparently handled by pip.
-Simple resolution/parse of pyproject.toml dev dependencies will cause a poetry failure for an source distribution install, as installation of an sdist, is actually a wheel compilation.
+One interesting consequence of source directory dependencies in poetry is that they break any attempts to distribute/publish a package, even if they are dev dependencies.
+This is because, per the pyproject.toml spec, poetry will be invoked during install by the build system.
+The invocation/installation of poetry as a build sys is transparently handled by pip, but simple resolution/parse of pyproject.toml dev dependencies will cause a poetry failure for a source distribution install, as installation of an sdist, is actually a wheel compilation.

-As a result of this as a publishing limitation we only publish wheels instead of sdists which avoids the build system entirely, as a wheel is extractable installation container/format file.
+As a result of this publishing limitation we only publish wheels instead of sdists, which avoids the build system entirely, because a wheel is an extractable installation container/format file.